 While snow will block some of the roads, particularly the mountain passes, you should still be able to navigate the Ring Road and some of the coastal routes.

-You can visit the town of Egilsstadir, the largest town in the region, which is close to many attractions, such as the Hallormsstadarskogur forest and the mystical Lagarfljot lake.
-You may be able to access some of the charming coastal villages but this will depend on weather and road conditions.
+You can visit the town of Egilsstadir, the largest town in the region, which is close to many attractions, such as the Hallormsstadarskogur Forest and the mystical Lagarfljot Lake.
+You may be able to access some of the charming coastal villages, but this will depend on the weather and road conditions.

 As mentioned earlier, a four-wheel-drive vehicle is essential if you plan to drive through the Eastfjords yourself in March.

-Reykjavik in March is a busy time.
-Many of the festivals in Iceland in March take place in the capital.
-Easter activities also sometimes cross over into March, and many locals will have several days off to celebrate.
+Reykjavik in March is a busy time, with many of the festivals in Iceland in March taking place in the capital.
+Some of these festivals are among the top things to do in Reykjavik in March.
+Easter activities also sometimes cross over into March, giving many locals several days off to celebrate.

 Iceland has plenty of unique traditions that take place over this period.
 Taking part in "Bun Day," "Explosion Day," or "Ash Day" could add some extra fun to your visit and help you to experience local culture.